LLNL/units/README.md

 -   The normal rules about floating point operations losing precision also apply to unit representations with non integral multipliers.
 -   In general with string conversions there are many units that can be interpreted in multiple ways.
 In general the priority was given to units in more common use.
 -   The unit `yr` has different meanings in different contexts.
 Currently the following notation has been adopted for string conversions `yr`=`365*day`=`8760*hr`,  `a`=`365.25*day`, `annum`=`365.25*day`, `syr`=`365.24*day`.
 The typical usage was distinct in different contexts so this is the compromise.
+-   The i_flag functions such that when squared it goes to 0, similar to the imaginary number.
+This is useful for directional units such as compass directions and reactive power in power systems.

 ## Defined units
 There are 2 sets of defined units